THE PETRIE-FLOM CENTER

 - Your curriculum vitae;

-- A proposal describing the research and writing project you intend to pursue (1500 word maximum); and
+- A proposal summarizing the research and writing you intend to accomplish (1500 word maximum); and

-- A digital copy of your most current transcript (which need not be official).
+- A digital copy of your most current transcript (which need not be official, but should include grades through the Fall 2013 semester.)